menu

 Dream angel

-Dream-1(Open craft - Angel) Print for each child.
+(Open craft - Angel) Print for each child.
 Have children color the pieces and glue them on an empty toilet paper roll which they previously decorated with lace and feathers.

 Cut two circles the size of a plate out of cardboard for each child.
 In the centre of the two circles, cut out circles the size of a bowl.
 They will look like donuts at this point.
 Glue them together, inserting a piece of tulle between the two circles.
-Have children decorate the contour of the circles on both sides suing tissue paper, Mac-Tac with designs, etc. Glue feathers on a fishing wire (or string) using hot glue.
+Have children decorate the contour of the circles on both sides suing tissue paper, adhesive paper with designs, etc. Glue feathers on a fishing wire (or string) using hot glue.
 Insert small plastic beads and make knots to hold them in place.
 Make a hole in your circle to insert your decoration and tie a knot.
 Repeat as many times as you wish to add additional decorative pieces.

 Night-time sky and daytime sky

-Glue blue and black sheets of construction paper back to back.
+Glue blue and black sheets of construction paper back-to-back.
 The black sheet will represent the night-time sky and the blue sheet will represent the daytime sky.
 Prepare white craft material (cotton balls, string, tissue paper, chalk, stars, moon, etc.) children can add to their night sky.
 Prepare objects children may use to represent the daytime sky (cotton balls, sun, string, kite, bird, etc.) When children are done, hang from the ceiling.

 My very own dream